Borborbor

 Borborbor is a Ghanaian and Togolese traditional dance performed by the Ewe people from the mid-Volta region of Ghana and Southern Togo including Kpalime and Lomé.
 The dance is performed especially during the festival of the chiefs and people of communities.
+This dance is believed to have been originated by Mr. Francis Kudzo Nuatro in the 1950s.
+It's a cultural and a social recreational dance performed by the Ewe people in the Volta Region of Ghana, an area north of the Anlo Ewe of southeastern Ghana and some Togelese.

+The borborbor music has been internationally recognized for past half a century by Nketia, Jones and Amu before spreading to the ends of Chernoff, Agawu, Avorgbedor, Burns, Fiagbedzi, Dor, Pantaleoni, Locke and many others.